 Detector sensitivity, or quantum efficiency, is a simple design goal to articulate: we want the QE to be as close to 100% as possible.
 High QEs are typically achieved by using thinned, back illuminated CCDs.
-At the time that the original PHOT cameras were purchased from Roper Scientific (late 2004), the extra step of thinning and back-illumination raised the company's CCD's QEs from around 40% to 90% over the 0.45 μ m - 0.75 μ m wavelength range.
+At the time that the original PHOT cameras were purchased from Roper Scientific (late 2004), the extra step of thinning and back-illumination raised the company's CCD's QEs from around 40% to 90% over the heart of the sensor's wavelength range.